Radical 116: Variant forms

 This radical character takes different forms in different languages.
 In the Kangxi Dictionary, the first stroke is a vertical dot, and the last stroke of the radical character starts with a short horizontal line when appearing independently (穴), and becomes a vertical-curve-horizontal stroke ㇄ when used as an upper component, with an exception of 空 in which the radical's last stroke starts with a short horizontal line (穴+工).
 In Japanese and Korean hanja, when used as an upper component, the last stroke of the radical character is a vertical-curve-hook stroke ㇟.
 In Traditional Chinese used in Taiwan and Hong Kong, its last stroke is a vertical-curve-horizontal stroke ㇄.
 In Mainland China's xin zixing, it is a rightward dot.

+Sinogram

+The radical is also used as an independent Chinese character.
+It is one of the kyōiku kanji or kanji taught in elementary school in Japan.
+It is a fifth grade kanji.